Home Uses

 Will Water Softener Salt Melt Ice?

-Water softener salt, also known as rock salt or sodium chloride, can be used to melt ice.
-When salt is added to water, it lowers the freezing point of the water, which means that the water will remain liquid at a lower temperature.
+When any type of sodium chloride is added to water, it lowers the freezing point of the water, which means that the water will remain liquid at a lower temperature.
 This property of salt is what makes it effective at melting ice.
+This is true whether you are talking about common table salt, rock salt, pool salt, or water softener salt.

-Is Water Softener Salt Effective At Melting Ice Compared To Other Deicing Products?
+Is Water Softener Salt Effective at Melting Ice Compared to Other Deicing Products?

-How Do You Apply Water Softener Salt To Melt Ice On A Driveway Or Sidewalk?
+How Do You Apply Water Softener Salt To Melt Ice on a Driveway or Sidewalk?

 For anyone who has had to melt ice on a driveway, you know the process is fairly simple and straightforward…really, the most difficult part is clearing the snow so that you can get to the ice.
 To apply water softener salt to melt ice on a driveway or sidewalk, follow these steps: